Islam in Malaysia: Shia Islam

 The Malaysian government has strict policies against other Islamic sects, including a complete ban on Shia Islam, allegedly to "avoid violence between the two faiths that has sometimes broken out in other parts of the world by promoting only the Sunni faith".
-Due to decades of the Saudi funding, Shia Islam is openly and freely demonised and Shia Muslims are oppressed in the country, their prayers and gatherings are broken up, state's secret service also engages in Shia forced disappearances.
-Anti-Shi'ism reaches such an extent that the mainstream media always present Iran in bad light while blindly glorying Saudi Arabia.
+Due to decades of Saudi funding, Shia Islam is openly and freely demonised and Shia Muslims are oppressed in the country, their prayers and gatherings are broken up, and the state secret service allegedly engages in Shia forced disappearances.
+Anti-Shi'ism reaches such an extent that the mainstream media often presents Iran in a bad light while often glorying Saudi Arabia.
 For example, in 2019 Malaysian police raided multiple private functions commemorating the martyrdom of Husayn ibn Ali at the battle of Karbala, arresting scores of foreign and local Shia Muslims.
 While the true numbers are not known, the number of Malaysian Shia Muslims is estimated at around 250,000.

 Other sects

 A notable sect that has been outlawed is Al-Arqam.

 Muslims who believe Mirza Ghulam Ahmad to be the fulfilment of the Islamic prophecies concerning the return of Jesus, the Ahmadiyya, are also present.
 There are approximately 2,000 Ahmadis in the country.
-Though small in number, they face state sanctioned persecution in Malaysia.
+Though small in number, they face state sanctioned persecution in Malaysia, as they do elsewhere in the Muslim world.

-Muslims who reject the authority of hadith, known as Quranists, Quraniyoon, or Ahl al-Quran, are also present in Malaysia.
+Muslims who reject the authority of Hadith, known as Quranists, Quraniyoon, or Ahl al-Quran, are also present in Malaysia.
 The most notable Malaysian Quranist is the scholar Kassim Ahmad.